Sovereign Gold Bond Scheme was launched by the Central Govt in November 2015, under Gold Monetisation Program.

 The biggest disadvantage of Gold bonds is lack of liquidity.
 The lock-in period is 5 years.
 Though you can sell the bonds on stock exchanges, the liquidity is very tight.

-If there are uncertainties across the globe, trade-wars between the Nations and if the geo-political risks are high generally, the Gold prices tend to increase.
+If there are uncertainties across the globe, trade-wars between the Nations (ex : US Vs China Trade war) and if the geo-political risks are high generally, the Gold prices tend to increase.
 Investors tend to take refuge in assets like Gold (for example during 2008 financial market crash).
-Any interest rate hikes by the USA in the near to medium term can be negative to Gold.
+Any furhter interest rate cuts by the USA in the near to medium term can be positive to Gold.

 But, do not expect abnormal returns from your investments in Gold.
 Only the 2.5% interest rate is guaranteed on Gold bonds and not the capital appreciation.